CBD + Health Boutique was mentioned in Sun Sentinel story about the best CBD Oil by Green Roads.

 Retailers say having Green Roads in their stores helps drive traffic.

-Paul Chovan, owner of Vitamin Y Boutique in Boca Raton, has been selling Green Roads products since July 2017.
+CBD+ Health Boutique in Deerfield Beach, has been selling Green Roads products since July 2017.
 “Green Roads are not the cheapest but they’re the best,” he said, based both on trying them himself and customer feedback.

 David Andrews, a pharmacist and owner of David’s Pharmacy in Pompano Beach, said he buys $3,000 to $5,000 of the products for his store, because many customers are looking for something to help with headaches or chronic pain.
 He points them to Green Roads.